collective/volto-hydra/docs/GSoC_Final_Report_26_Aug_2024.md

 I developed an example frontend using Nextjs frameworks to demonstrate the integration process and showcase the possibilities of Volto Hydra.

-You can find at [`examples`](https://github.com/collective/volto-hydra/tree/main/examples) directory which includes more frontends developed by us.
+You can find at [`examples`](https://github.com/collective/volto-hydra/tree/main/examples) directory which includes more frontends developed by the people to try out the current hydra!

 # Future Work and Enhancements (what's left and more)